This live, 12-hour course is open to participants who have completed the Advanced Applications of Integrative Medicine for Mental Health Level 1.

 Listing in our Referral Network

-12 CE Credits for Nutrition Professionals
+12 CE Credits for Mental Health and Nutrition Professionals

 Dr. Leslie Korn is a renowned expert in integrative medicine for the treatment of trauma and its physical sequelae including chronic digestive illness, insomnia, pain, substance abuse, diabetes, cognitive decline and “unexplained illnesses”.
 She has provided over 65,000 hours of clinical care integrating psychotherapy and somatic therapies with nutritional, culinary and herbal medicine.
 She completed her training at Harvard Medical School and The Harvard School of Public Health.
 She is licensed and board certified in 4 clinical disciplines.
 She has been faculty instructor at Harvard in the department of psychiatry and faculty at 2 Naturopathic medical schools.
 She lived for 25 years in the jungle of Mexico, where she worked alongside indigenous healers and directed a pro bono health center.
 Her clinical practice focuses on helping clients who are ill with restoring their health and reducing or eliminating medications.